PranavUikey/PranavUikey/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on my reading habit
+- 🔭 I’m currently working on developing a habit to read more books.
-- 🌱 I’m currently learning fastai framework and Spanish language
+- 🌱 I’m currently learning fastai framework and Spanish language.
-- 💬 Ask me about ...
+- 💬 Ask me about OpenCV.
-- 📫 How to reach me: pranav.aiadventures@gmail.com
+- 📫 How to reach me: pranav.aiadventures@gmail.com.
-- 😄 Pronouns: Everythings have limit but limit has not everything.
+- 😄 Quote: Everythings have limit but limit has not everything.
-- ⚡ Fun fact: Gangadhar hi Shaktimaan hai
+- ⚡ Fun fact: Gangadhar hi Shaktimaan hai😜.